iam-hussain/easy-try-npm/readme.md

 # EasyTry 2.0.1

-A lightweight library for profanity words filter, auto generate unique alphanumeric id as incremental sequentially, etc..
+A lightweight library for profanity words filter and auto generate unique alphanumeric id as incremental sequentially

 # Instalation